-Thursday Cloudy.
-High (80%) chance of rain, becoming less likely this afternoon.
-Winds NW 15 to 25 km/h increasing to 25 to 35 km/h in the late afternoon then turning W 25 to 40 km/h in the evening.
-Daytime maximum temperatures between 15 and 20.
-Large and powerful surf conditions in the morning are expected to be hazardous for coastal activities such as rock fishing, swimming and surfing.
+Monday Mostly sunny.
+Winds W 35 to 50 km/h tending W/NW 30 to 45 km/h in the late afternoon.
+Daytime maximum temperatures between 10 and 16.
+Large and powerful surf conditions are expected to be hazardous for coastal activities such as rock fishing, swimming and surfing.

 Illawarra Weather Forecasts

 ||3||16||30%||< 1mm||Moderate||NW 14||78||WNW 22||57|